wimmer-k/MuonRCNP/README.md

 $Histos
 ```
 gives you help
-“-i infile” defines the inputfile(s), it can also combine several files into one output
+"-i infile" defines the inputfile(s), it can also combine several files into one output
-“-o outfile” the outputfile
+"-o outfile" the outputfile
 again debugging options are
-“-l L” to read up to event L
+"-l L" to read up to event L
-“-v V” verbose level
+"-v V" verbose level

 so far there are spectra for the germanium energies and the BaF pulse height defined.
 More spectra need to be defined.